-Editor Marc Rogers is a British journalist who came to Buenos Aires in 2007, after several years working in London.
+Marc Rogers is a British journalist who came to Buenos Aires in 2007, after several years working in London.
 He has since covered the region’s political, economic, and business climate as a freelance reporter for various publications in the UK and US.
-After contributing a number of articles, Marc joined the The Indy as deputy editor in 2010, and became editor in 2012.
+After contributing a number of articles, Marc joined the coordination of The Indy in 2010.

-News editor Celina Andreassi is an Argentine journalist who has spent several years living abroad.
+Celina Andreassi is an Argentine journalist who has spent several years living abroad.
 She studied political science at the University of Buenos Aires and decided to use her background to write about politics and current affairs.
-After contributing a number of articles, Celina joined the The Indy as news editor in 2012.
+She is currently doing a Masters in Journalism at the University of La Plata.
+After contributing a number of articles, Celina came on board as an editor and coordinator in 2012.

 If you are interested in joining The Argentina Independent team, please get in touch!
 Whilst we are not looking for any permanent staff – and are currently unable to pay contributions – we are always looking for new ideas and article pitches, as well as photographic contributions.
 Please email firstname.lastname@example.org for more information.

 ***Please note that all internships for 2014 are currently suspended until further notice.***